Visit a National Park for Free on These 5 Days in 2022

-Some of the nation’s most popular parks are among those that normally charge a fee.
-Fee-free days are an opportunity to see places like the Grand Canyon, Yosemite, Yellowstone, Death Valley, and Crater Lake and save up to $30.
+Some of the nation’s most popular parks are among those that normally charge a fee, making fee-free days an opportunity to see places like the Grand Canyon, Yosemite, Yellowstone, Death Valley and Crater Lake.

 Not the outdoorsy type?
 Even some national historic sites, like Vanderbilt Mansion in New York, are included.

 If you’re interested, you can find all participating parks by state or search through the full list of national parks, including those that are free anytime, to find one near you (or your next destination).